martinn/quickapiclient/README.md

 ## Features

-It's still early development and this is currently tightly coupled with `httpx` and `attrs`, but could expand to support others in the future if there's interest.
+It's still early development and this is currently tightly coupled with `attrs`, but could expand to support others in the future if there's interest.

 - Write fully typed declarative API clients quickly and easily